amplify-education/serverless-domain-manager/README.md

     certificateName:
 ```
 If certificateName is not provided, the certificate will be chosen using the domain name.
-If certificateName is blank, it will throw an error.
+If certificateName is blank, an error will be thrown.

 ## Running